pibooth/pibooth/README.rst

 ------------

-The requirements listed below are the one used for the development of ``pibooth``, but other configuration may work fine.
-All hardware buttons and lights are optional.
+The requirements listed below are the one used for the development of ``pibooth``, but other configuration may work fine. **All hardware buttons, lights and printer are optional**.

 Hardware:
 ^^^^^^^^^